INTRODUCTION

 B. Summarize main points.

 1. Salvation is a personal thing.
-If you are to be saved from your sins, you must ask the right person and act immediately, upon the answer given, from the word of God.
-The bible holds the answer to this question.
-We would do well to seek out the book of life for the answer to this most profound question.
+If you are to be saved from your sins, you must ask the right person and act immediately upon the answer given by the word of God.
+The Bible holds the answer to this question.
+We would do well to seek out the Book of Life for the answer to this most profound question.

 2. As the jailer had to participate in his salvation by doing something, so must all today.
-What we must do is to acquire the proper faith, repent of our sins, confess the name of Jesus as the Son of God, and be baptized like this jailer and his house in water for the remission of our sins, and to be saved.
+We must acquire the proper faith, repent of our sins, confess the name of Jesus as the Son of God, and be baptized like this jailer and his house in water to remission our sins and be saved.

 3. This example of conversion was profitable to the jailer and his household.
-It can also be profitable to any who would follow his example of faith and obedience.
-As his question had profit to him, I trust it will bring salvation to those seeking it today, and in the months ahead.
-I pray this lesson will lead you to also ask this soul-searching question whether in private or public, "what must I do to be saved?"
+It can also be profitable for anyone who follows his example of faith and obedience.
+As his question profited him, I trust it will bring salvation to those seeking it today and always.
+I pray this lesson will also lead you to ask this soul-searching question, whether private or public: "What must I do to be saved?"

 C. Invitation.
 Discuss the pattern of conversion.